Government of Tennessee: Supreme Court

 The Supreme Court of Tennessee is the state's highest court in the state.
 The Supreme Court is composed of five members: a chief justice, and four justices.
-The incumbent Chief Justice is Holly M. Kirby.
+As of 1 September 2025, the incumbent Chief Justice is Jeffrey S. Bivins.
 No more than two justices can be from the same Grand Division.

+Current composition

-As of 1 September 2024, the justices of the Tennessee Supreme Court are:
+As of 1 July 2026, the justices of the Tennessee Supreme Court are: